- 1 Overview

 Aravaipa Canyon is a remote area of wilderness located between Tucson and Phoenix, Arizona.
 Encased by sheer cliffs, Aravaipa Creek is a perennial water source that flows from the Galiuro Mountains, a nearby sky island range.
 Currently managed by the BLM, the Aravaipa Canyon Wilderness does not have designated trails, campsites, or facilities, though there is a ranger station at the West Entrance called Brandenburg Ranger Station.

 On any given day, a maximum of fifty people are allowed to enter the canyon.
 For both day use and overnight, hikers must apply for permits online.
-Permits can be obtained for either the more accessible West Entrance or secluded East Entrance, where a reliable vehicle with 4WD and high clearance is required.
+Permits can be obtained for either the more accessible West Entrance or secluded East Entrance, where a reliable vehicle with high clearance is required (4WD recommended).